parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 ## Analysis

-The key is to understand the nature of the native operators.
+The key is in understanding the nature of the native operators.
 Division is actually a challenging subject.
 Programming languages implement it in [different ways](https://en.wikipedia.org/wiki/Modulo_operation).
 Python actually [changed the behavior](https://www.python.org/dev/peps/pep-0238/) of `\` and `%` in a minor version release!
 This of course led to additional scrutiny in the original Python equivalence task.

 > We propose to fix this by introducing different operators for different operations: x/y to return a reasonable approximation of the mathematical result of the division ("true division"), x//y to return the floor ("floor division").
 We call the current, mixed meaning of x/y "classic division".